OpenArabicPE/slides/template/OpenArabicPE-Slides-template.md

 ## 1.3 Digitisation as problem(s)
 <!-- elaborate the problems:-->

+It's **labour and resource intensive**.
+It really is!

-1. getting the data is **labour and resource intensive**
+1. get the data
-    - text: transcription
+    - text: transcription, train OCR/HTR
-        - OCR and HTR are still insufficient
-        - require ground truth and extensive training
     - facsimiles: scanning
-        + copyright
-        + amount of data
-    - bibliographic metadata:
+    - bibliographic metadata: transcription, validated iterative generation
-2. transforming the data into human and machine readable editions is **labour and resource intensive**
+2. transform the data into a human and machine readable edition
     - model the source
     - identify entities and link them to authority files
-3. hosting, sharing and preserving the data is **labour and resource intensive**
+3. host, share and preserve the data

 ## 1.3 Digitisation as problem(s)